Thumb Control Type

 This topic provides information about Microsoft UI Automation support for the Thumb control type.

 Thumb controls provide the functionality that enables a control to be moved (or dragged), such as a scroll bar button, or resized, such as a window resizing widget.
 Note that a thumb control does not provide drag-and-drop functionality.
 Thumb controls can receive mouse focus but not keyboard focus.
 The control developer must implement the control so that it acts appropriately (can be dragged or resized).

 The following sections define the required UI Automation tree structure, properties, control patterns, and events for the Thumb control type.
-The UI Automation requirements apply to the Thumb control type, whether Windows Presentation Foundation (WPF), Microsoft Win32, or Windows Forms.
+The UI Automation requirements apply all thumb controls where the UI framework/platform integrates UI Automation support for control types and control patterns.

 This topic contains the following sections.

 The following table depicts a typical control and content view of the UI Automation tree that pertains to thumb controls and describes what can be contained in each view.
 For more information about the UI Automation tree, see UI Automation Tree Overview.